 The EU is Estonia's largest provider of aid, giving more than \$3.77 billion for economic, social, and territorial cohesion between 2021-2027.
-Although Estonia is a net recipient of aid, in 2021, the Estonian government allocated \$54.75 million in official development aid.
-Roughly \$23 million was provided to priority countries such as Ukraine, Georgia, and Moldova.
-Since the Russian invasion of Ukraine, Estonia has provided \$7.17 in humanitarian aid to Ukraine.
+Although Estonia is a net recipient of aid, in 2023, Estonia provided \$106 million in official development assistance (ODA), 69% of which was allocated to assisting Ukrainian refugees.
+Roughly \$10.12 million was allocated for bilateral development cooperation and humanitarian aid in Ukraine.
 In 2023, the US provided Estonia with \$19.9 million, most of which was dedicated to economic development.
 In 2023, the US also pledged \$2.5 billion to Europe in response to the ongoing war in Ukraine.